jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 ### Indefinite-Length Byte Strings and Text Strings

-Indefinite-length byte strings and text strings are actually a concatenation of zero or more definite-length byte or text strings ("chunks") that are together treated as one contiguous string.
-Indefinite-length strings are opened with the major type and additional information value of 31, but what follows are a series of byte or text strings that have definite lengths (the chunks).
-The end of the series of chunks is indicated by encoding the "break" stop code (0b111_11111) in a place where the next chunk in the series would occur.
-The contents of the chunks are concatenated together, and the overall length of the indefinite-length string will be the sum of the lengths of all of the chunks.
-In summary, an indefinite-length string is encoded similarly to how an indefinite-length array of its chunks would be encoded, except that the major type of the indefinite-length string is that of a (text or byte) string and matches the major types of its chunks.
+Indefinite-length strings consist of a byte containing the major type and additional information value of 31, followed by a series of byte or text strings ("chunks") that have definite lengths, followed by the "break" stop code ({{break}}).
+The data item represented by the indefinite-length string is the concatenation of the chunks.

-For indefinite-length byte strings, every data item (chunk) between the indefinite-length indicator and the "break" MUST be a definite-length byte string item; if the parser sees any item type other than a byte string before it sees the "break", it is an error.
+If any item between the indefinite-length byte string indicator (0b010_11111) and the "break" is not a definite-length byte string item, the byte string is ill-formed.

 For example, assume the sequence: